How to become an EA member

-The European Regulation (EC) No 765/2008, setting out the requirements for accreditation and market surveillance of products, provides a new legal framework for the operation of accreditation in Europe, enhancing the responsibilities of EA and National Accreditation Bodies (NAB) for/towards the European economy.
+The European Regulation (EC) No 765/2008, setting out the requirements for accreditation of products, provides a new legal framework for the operation of accreditation in Europe, enhancing the responsibilities of EA and National Accreditation Bodies (NAB) for/towards the European economy.
 In order to safeguard accreditation as a public authority activity and enable recognition, including equal recognition by national authorities in the Member States, specific criteria were established for National Accreditation Bodies.
 These specific criteria incorporate not only the EN ISO/IEC 17011 requirements, but also specific interpretations and additions summarize in EA-1/17 S1 Supplement 1 to EA-1/17 Rules of procedure – Criteria for membership.
 To be a Full or Associate Member of EA, a National Accreditation Body (NAB) shall comply with the following criteria:

 - Be appointed by the Member State as the single National Accreditation Body (NAB);

 - Operate accreditation as a public authority activity with formal recognition by the Member State;